Iliannnn/Iliannnn/README.md

 - **Gists**:
     - [Discord.js v13 Events - Cheatsheet](https://gist.github.com/Iliannnn/6c69605cb6b8cc03f0ab9c885fd39906)
     - [Discord.js v14 Events - Cheatsheet](https://gist.github.com/Iliannnn/f4985563833e2538b1b96a8cb89d72bb)

+### Freelancing projects
+- **[WaveShield](https://waveshield.xyz)**: Designed the landing page for one of the best FiveM anticheats on the market.
+- **[AmericanMCC](https://americanmcc.com/)**: Contributed to making changes to the Shopify template and adding additional features to improve functionality.
+- **[AspinRock](https://www.aspinrock.com/)**: Took over from the previous developer to fix bugs, redesign the UI, and complete the "Contact Us" form along with the admin panel to manage it.
+Discovered and resolved a critical vulnerability that exposed the admin credentials to the public due to improper validation.
+Added functionality for users to subscribe to a mailing list, integrating Mailchimp in the backend to handle subscriptions.
+Assisted in deploying the updated website using Vercel.

 ### What I can do
 - **Frontend**: Building responsive UIs using React, Next.js, Vite, TailwindCSS and Chadcn.